nanoframework/nanoframework.github.io/content/getting-started-guides/guide-version-checksums.md

 ## How the checksum is generated

 As with all of dotnet the nfproj file is actually a MSBuild XML configuration file.
 Part of the nanoFramework is the `meta-data-processor` (MDP) which is invoked as a post-build task in the MSBuild of the nfproj.

 During the post-build the MDP creates stub C++ files for any interfaces that are declared as `InternalCall`.
 The stub files are located at bin\debug\stubs\\[assembly-name].
 The calculated checksum is found in the corlib_native.cpp file.
 The MDP also emits the checksum as an environmental variable and later that is used to embed the checksum in the Portable Executable (PE) file that the nanoFramework actually runs.
 Below is a screen print taken from a stub of mscorlib with a checksum of 0x132BDB6F, and required native assembly version of 100.5.0.12:
 >![mscorlib corlib_native.cpp declaration](../../images/getting-started-guides/mscorlib-corlib-native_cpp_declaration.png)

-## How the required native version is defined.
+## How the required native version is defined

 The required native version is set manually by a developer in the AssemblyInfo.cs file for the assembly.
 The MDP will copy that information and also place it in the stub file corlib_native.cpp.
 Here is a screen print of the CoreLibrary AssemblyInfo.cs file:
 >![mscorlib AssemblyInfo.cs declaration](../../images/getting-started-guides/assemblyinfo-cs.png)